 Philosophy of Science, Physics

 Although Einstein's theory is called "Relativity," it is noteworthy (1) that it contains the absolute velocity of light and (2) that in the context of Relativistic cosmology an absolute frame of reference for motion has actually been discovered: the Cosmic Background Radiation allows the absolute velocity of the earth in relation to the Universe as a whole to be determined.
 Back with Galileo and Newton, although space was thought of as providing an absolute frame of reference, this frame of reference could not actually be determined.
-The Michelson and Morley experiment attempted to determined the absolute motion of the earth against the ether.
-Not only did this fail (the velocity of light was the same whatever direction it was measured), but, if it was supposed to measure the absolute velocity of the earth, it presupposed that the ether was at rest in relation to space itself.
+The Michelson and Morley experiment attempted to determine the absolute motion of the earth against the ether.
+Not only did this fail (the velocity of light in a vacuum was the same whatever direction it was measured), but, if it was supposed to measure the absolute velocity of the earth, it presupposed that the ether was at rest in relation to space itself.
 Galilean and Newtonian mechanics would thus seem to embody the "true" Relativity.